Usage¶

 Caution

-Read more about why the hue can be NaN here
+the hue value will be NaN

-Color transforms
+Color transforms¶

 You can create generic transforms for colors with Color.map.
 Colormath includes several built-in transforms.